sourcegraph/about/blogposts/2022/sourcegraph-extension-for-vs-code.md

       <span>TL;DR 👉 The Sourcegraph VS Code extension is a really powerful tool that lets you search your code and 2M+ open source repositories, all from your IDE!
 It’s available on <a = href="https://marketplace.visualstudio.com/items?itemName=sourcegraph.sourcegraph">the marketplace</a>—no account needed, give it a try!</span>
 </div>

-### Finding examples to fix issues
+### Finding reusable code to fix issues

 Now and then, I jump in to help our team with some issues that are not on the critical path.
-For those unfamiliar, I think it's fair to say Sourcegraph's codebase is sizeable.
+For those unfamiliar, I think it's fair to say [Sourcegraph's codebase is sizeable](https://github.com/sourcegraph).
 It still fits on my laptop hard drive, but it’s large enough to tire IDEs when indexing.
 On top of our large main repository, we have several hundred additional repositories, and quickly finding what I'm looking for can be challenging.

 When working on a plugin issue, I first start with the repository that the issue is filed against.
 Once I familiarize myself with the issue, I tend to fire up VS Code to work on my solution.
 Frequently I run into cases where I remember solving a similar issue before but cannot remember how I solved it at the time.
 One such example is when I needed to write some code involving the [rxjs](https://rxjs.dev/) library but forgot the exact syntax because I’m not very familiar with the library.